mryap/gdelt-gtm/sql-query/readme.md

 ### Sql Queries that Work

-Count the number of events that occurred in GTM that are hostile with Ethnic Code
+Count the number of events that occurred in GTM that are hostile with Ethnic Code [Saved Query Link](https://bigquery.cloud.google.com/savedquery/955477384685:87007a0dfe024cf59618f0f89931ec2c)
 ~~~
 SELECT
   Actor1CountryCode,